Skip to Content

 I'm not going to lie.
 There are definitely some perks to living in an part of Chicago where there are lots of sustainable transportation advocates, and the alderpersons are generally very walk/bike/transit-friendly.

-Check out the Chicago Department of Transportation's Mid Northeast Project Area map, covering the nine-square mile area between Foster (5200 N.) and Diversey (2800 N.) avenues, the Chicago River, and Lake Michigan.
-It shows existing, in-progess, and upcoming bikeways some or all of the North Center, Lakeview, Uptown, Lincoln Square, and Edgewater community areas.
+Check out the Chicago Department of Transportation's Mid Northeast Project Area map, covering the nine-square mile region between Foster (5200 N.) and Diversey (2800 N.) avenues, the Chicago River, and Lake Michigan.
+It shows existing, in-progess, and upcoming bikeways in some or all of the North Center, Lakeview, Uptown, Lincoln Square, and Edgewater community areas.

 Bur here are some of notable, generally praiseworthy recent projects in the Mid Northeast Project Area, with links to CDOT webpages and Streetsblog Chicago coverage.